andrew-icf/angularStuff/Unit-1/05-built-in-directives.md

 **EXERCISE**

 Inspect an element that is hidden by `ng-show`/`hide` in the browser.
 What does Angular do to hide an element?
+Answer: It adds a class of "ng-hide" to the hidden ones.

 **EXERCISE**